 variable The choices "bias_and_fictitious," are "bias only," "bias generation." or When "bias and fictitious" is chosen, the dynamics of the system and fictitious particles are followed.
 When "bias_only" is chosen, metadynamics will be performed without fictitious particles.
-When "bias generation" is chosen, metadynamics will not be performed; only the construction and current directory will be performed. "max_bias_update" variable default behavior. "output_per_rank" variable value is "off." "extensive output" variable particles.
+When current directory will be performed. "max_bias_update" variable a negative value is specified, the program will not terminate by this condition.
+This is the default behavior. "output_per_rank" variable value is "off." "extensive output" variable particles.
 Block to configure how restart calculations "continuation_strategy" block performed should be when to resolve restart data in such situations. "randomize velocity" variable